jackoalan/llvm-mos/README.md

 - LLVM's stack slot coloring places the most important values in hard stack.
 - Variable sized stack frames (`alloca`) are not yet supported.

-Very eventually, a whole-program IPO pass will detect when stack frames are used in procedures that are never recursive (directly or indirectly).
-Any stack references in such locations will be lowered to globally static memory locations.
-Such locations will be globally colored: any two "static stack frames" that cannot be simultaneously active can share the same color, that is, they may overlap in memory.
+Very eventually, a whole-program IPO pass will detect which stack indices are live across any calls that might be recursive (either directly or indirectly).
+Only these stack indices need to be stored on an actual stack; all others will be lowered to globally static memory locations.
+Such locations will be globally
+colored: any two "static stack frames" that cannot be simultaneously active can share the same color, that is, they may overlap in memory.
+This combines the best qualities of static and stack allocation: a pre-allocated block will be presented to the linker, and that block will be no larger than the largest possible non-recursive call stack that the program could ever achieve at runtime.

 ### Zero page usage